mashiike/setddblock/README.md

 }
 func () {
     l.Lock()
-    defer l.Unlcok()
+    defer l.Unlock()
     // ...
 }()
 ```

-Note: If Lock or Unlcok fails, for example because you can't connect to DynamoDB, it will panic.
+Note: If Lock or Unlock fails, for example because you can't connect to DynamoDB, it will panic.
       If you don't want it to panic, use `LockWithError()` and `UnlockWithErr()`.
 Alternatively, use the `WithNoPanic` option.

 more infomation see [go doc](https://godoc.org/github.com/mashiike/setddblock).